luisnaranjo733/grader/README.rst

    exercise 1 = .jpg,.3dm
    exercise 2 = .3dm

-If we only had one student (naranjo) in the class, grader would look for the following files and folders in grader_files\\:
+If we only had one student (naranjo) defined in students.txt, grader would look for the following files and folders in grader_files\\:

 naranjo project 3\\ (folder)